t0mk/ethereum-offline-tools/README.md

 The tools are usign the go-ethereum (geth) codebase from https://github.com/ethereum/go-ethereum

+The cross-compilation turned out a bit more complicated because geth is using some crypto C code, so simple `GOARCH=386 go build` will not cut it.
+It can be done with xgo though, see below.

 As geth account manager works with keystore directory, the dir is what you need to pass to these tools.

 # Tools